-Julio Larraz’s homecoming is cause of great excitement in Miami’s artistic circles.
-Having an exhibit of the legendary Cuban painter in his hometown, after 25 years, is a real treat.
-The exhibition, curated by Bélgica Rodríguez, will be held at Ascaso Gallery in Miami’s Wynwood Art District.
-It includes twenty works created between 2012 and 2013.
-“This show is proof that my father has achieved absolute mastery in his career,” said his son Ariel Larraz, who since January of this year has taken up the responsibility of representing his father through his label, Havoli Fine Art Management.
+Julio Larraz’s homecoming was the cause of great excitement in Miami’s artistic circles.
+The exhibition, curated by Bélgica Rodríguez, was held at Ascaso Gallery in Miami’s Wynwood Art District.
+It included twenty works created between 2012 and 2013.
+“This show is proof that my father has achieved absolute mastery in his career,” said his son Ariel Larraz, who since January 2013 took up the responsibility of representing his father through his label, Havoli Fine Art Management.
 “His paintings are now much more impressive, stronger … he has become a true master,” he adds.

 Characterized by light, strength and color, each of Larraz’s paintings has a captivating narrative: brush strokes, light and shadow, details and contrasts come together to tell his stories.
 Born in Havana (Cuba), in 1944, Julio came to Miami with his parents in 1961 as part of the first Cuban exodus.
 The family moved to Washington, DC, and later to New York, where Larraz lived for five years.
 While in the Big Apple, he began painting political cartoons for publications such as The New York Times, The Washington Post, The Chicago Tribune and Vogue, among others.